 - Harvard's METRO: Middle English Teaching Resources Online.
-One of the best online introductions to Chaucer (and other major authors) as poetry and literature.
+One of the best online introductions to Chaucer as poetry and literature.

-- Larry Benson's Chaucer Page at the University of Harvard.
+- That site has (sort of) grown out of Larry Benson's somewhat older Chaucer Page at the University of Harvard.
 A mine of useful information provided by one of the best in the field.

 - There's also an extensive Chaucer section at Luminarium.

 - LibriVox also has the entire Canterbury Tales read aloud.
 Note, however, that these Tales were semi-modernized in the nineteenth century; not only is the pronunciation inaccurate, but the language has been modified somewhat.
 Still, if you are an audiobook person, you may find these files of interest.

 - Better yet is an app that provides a full, Middle English read-through of the General Prologue only; you can follow along with the text in Middle English, modern English, or the original manuscript pages.
 You can read more about the app and click through for links to the web version, Apple, and Google Play sites for download.